Banks fend off attacks designed to disrupt online banking access

-BOSTON/CHARLOTTE, North Carolina (Reuters) - Bank of America Corp, JPMorgan Chase & Co and U.S. Bancorp and other major U.S. banks seem to have stopped a group of hacker activists from seriously disrupting their online banking operations.
+BOSTON/CHARLOTTE, N.C., Dec 14 (Reuters) - Bank of America Corp, JPMorgan Chase & Co and U.S. Bancorp and other major U.S. banks seem to have stopped a group of hacker activists from seriously disrupting their online banking operations.

 A financial services industry organization and several cyber security companies said a group of “hactivists” that impeded access to some major U.S. online banking sites in September had so far failed to gain traction in a second campaign that began this week.